I love the movie Before Sunrise and the whole Before trilogy for a variety of reasons.

 Sometimes when I am absorbed in stimulating conversations, I can’t help but think in those moments that there is nothing I’d rather do or nowhere else I’d rather be than where I am right now.

-However, unfortunately nowadays, we can be so distracted that we often fail to become truly present with the people around us.
+But unfortunately nowadays, we can be so distracted that we often fail to become truly present with the people around us.
 Our dwindling attention span, coupled with the constant beeping and notifications on our phones, certainly doesn’t make it any easier to have such kind of interactions on a more frequent basis.

 On other occasions, we may have a never-ending to-do list in our head that we never allow ourselves to slow down and be present with the people next to us or take the time to ring up an old friend.